Pittsburgh Penguins Foundation: Hockey Is For Everyone

 Fundraising efforts in 2011 enabled the Pittsburgh Penguins Foundation to dramatically increase their grant assistance and support for Hockey is for Everyone initiatives.
 The Mighty Penguins, Steel City Icebergs, and Pittsburgh I.C.E. each received grants through 2011 Civic Arena Roof ornament sales.

 Mighty Penguins

 Sled Hockey provides a means for physically challenged individuals to play competitive ice hockey.

 Steel City Icebergs

 An adaptive ice hockey program for both children and adults with developmental disabilities such as Autism, Down Syndrome, and traumatic brain injury.

 Pittsburgh I.C.E.
 (Inclusion Creates Equality)

 Pittsburgh I.C.E. provides the opportunity to play ice hockey for children who might never have the opportunity otherwise.

 Explorers Series

 In August 2012, the Pittsburgh Penguins Foundation invited children and parents to explore the world through their Explorers Series.
 The CONSOL Energy Center was transformed into a classroom as 500 families learned through education films, demonstrations and hands-on activities.

-Children were encouraged to explore, experience, and learn about Robotics in an exciting venue.
+Children were encouraged to explore, experience, and learn about Robotics.
 Future topics for the Explorers Series topics include Space Exploration, and the Environment.